luminarily/bookofmormon/_posts/2017-02-24-conspiracy.md

 If you are not aware of these workings in darkness, and you do not seek to understand them at least a little, then it seems only natural to hate Trump and think his supporters have lost their minds.

-This is not the be-all, end-all - this is a piece of the puzzle in taking the red pill to wake up to our awful situation.
+This is not the be-all, end-all - this is <i><b>*a piece*</b></i> of the puzzle in taking the red pill to wake up to our awful situation.

-I took Mormon's advice and woke up nearly five years ago because some friends told me about the Federal Reserve and how it's a private entity.
+I took [Mormon's advice][20] and woke up nearly five years ago because some friends told me about the Federal Reserve and how it's a private entity.
 This led to a five-year long search and study of the world and what the driving forces are.
 What I found disturbed me and caused me to bear a burden for many years.
 So, if Trump's victory is hurting you, it should.
 You're experiencing the *opposing energies* that were already there, at play between two powerful forces.
-Now, what was already there, is out in the open - thank Heaven.
+Now, it's finally all out in the open - thank Heaven.
 Trump supporters have been bearing this burden for years prior to the election.
+He simple harnessed the song of angry people into a political movement.

 Would you like to know more? ...